iMithrellas/GinkGo/README.md

 # GinkGo

+A resilient, local-first journaling tool with a simple CLI and optional client–server sync.
+Inspired by the excellent [jrnl](https://github.com/jrnl-org/jrnl), but written in Go for speed, portability, and extensibility.

-A resilient, local-first journaling tool with a client–server architecture.
-Designed for quick one-liner notes or full Markdown entries in your editor of choice, with tags, namespaces, offline sync, and regex search.
-Built around an always-on daemon that unifies local and remote workflows, GinkGo ensures your notes are safe, consistent, and always accessible.
+Designed for quick one-liner notes or full Markdown entries in your editor of choice, with tags, namespaces, offline sync, and powerful search (full-text and regex).
+GinkGo runs around an always-on daemon that unifies local and remote workflows, ensuring your notes are safe, consistent, and always accessible.

 ---

 ## Core Purpose

-- **Primary**: Provide a lightweight journaling system that works seamlessly both offline and online, with consistent behavior whether running purely local or syncing to remote servers.
+- **Primary**: Provide a lightweight, CLI-driven journaling system that works seamlessly offline and can sync to a remote server when desired.
-- **Secondary**: Support multiple users and namespaces on one server, enabling separation of contexts (e.g., `work`, `personal`, `ideas`) and collaboration while preserving strong consistency guarantees.
+- **Optional**: Support syncing across devices via a server backend.
+Multi-user support and namespaces exist, but the main focus is a personal journaling workflow that just works.

 Entries can be created as quick one-liners or rich Markdown notes via `$EDITOR`.
-All entries support tags, can be searched with regex, and are rendered prettily in the terminal.
+All entries support tags, can be searched with regex, and are rendered cleanly in the terminal.

 ---